-During the year ended 31 December 2015, the subsidiary amortised leasehold rights as expense totalling Baht 0.33 million (2014: Baht 0.33 million).
+During the year ended 31 December 2016, the subsidiary amortised leasehold rights as expense totalling Baht 0.33 million (2015: Baht 0.33 million).

-18. Leasehold right on buildings
+17. Leasehold rights on buildings

 The whole amount of the leasehold on buildings represented leased areas in leading shopping centers in order to open SE-ED Book Center.
 The terms of these leaseholds range between 10 to 30 years.
-For the year ended 31 December 2015, the Company amortised leasehold rights as expenses totalling Baht 11.3 million (2014: Baht 12.8 million).